harshbhatt1600/retail-business-intelligence-dashboard/README.md

 ## 🗄 Data Modeling & SQL Workflow

-The dataset was structured using a star schema design in PostgreSQL.
+The dataset was modeled using a star schema design to enable scalable analytics and optimized DAX performance in Power BI.

 ### Database Design
 - Fact Table: `public_fact_sales_star`